DamianWong01/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | ramen        | 8              |

 5. Which item was the most popular for each customer?

+To find the most popular item for each customer, we need to count the purchases of each product by each customer and rank them, selecting the top-ranked items.
 ```sql
 WITH most_popular_orders AS (
 	SELECT